 The World is your Battlefield

 While it would probably be bad to break into a Laser Tag game during a Church Service or a Nerf War in the middle of a Physics Lecture, you can literally play anywhere.
 From a quick game in your own home to a full-scale 20 on 20 outdoor war in the wilderness, these friendly games are often welcome whereever you can manage to have them.
-This also saves you the trouble of paying to get into a field designated to play at.
+Nerf Games require a simple dart pickup at the conclusion of the games and Laser Tag leaves nothing behind.
+Neither game is destructive or causes harm to the environment around them nor can they harm people who aren't involved in the games.

 To Hit or not to Hit

 I've kind of got both bases covered as far as preferences of play.
 One of the main reasons I love Laser Tag is because of the great ranges you can achieve with this system (especially outdoors).
 Generally if I can see someone, I want to be able to hit them.
 With Laser Tag, that means whether they're at 80 feet or 800 feet, I have a chance to do that.
 However, it is nice having a projectile-based system, which is where Nerf comes in.
 While unmodified blasters usually get dismal ranges, a few modifications can usually punch those darts pretty far... which brings me to my next point!

 Mods mods mods mods!